 \label{RW}

-Visual control system is combined of special motion control system and visual system which has been applied in various fields, such as transport \cite{Xing2014Intersection}, circuit detection\cite{Nian2005An}, sorting system, welding\cite{Chen2014A}, assembling\cite{Xiao2014Visual}, robot\cite{Wu2013Cloud,Tsai2017A}, unmanned aerial vehicles\cite{Serra2016Landing}, and sorting\cite{Sun2013Automatic}.
-These works address their problems in relevant fields.
-However, all these solutions are based on special motion control system and visual system.
+The visual control system combined with the special motion control system and the visual system is being applied in various fields, including the transportation \cite{Xing2014Intersection}, circuit detection\cite{Nian2005An}, sorting system, welding\cite{Chen2014A}, assembly\cite{Xiao2014Visual}, robotics\cite{Wu2013Cloud,Tsai2017A}, unmanned aerial vehicles\cite{Serra2016Landing}, and sorting\cite{Sun2013Automatic} fields.
+Works have addressed problems in relevant fields; however, all solutions are based on the special motion control and visual systems.

-Additionally, the integration of logic control and motion control has variously deep researches \cite{Ioannides2004Design,Shi2016The,Fang2017Design}. \cite{Ioannides2004Design,syaichu2011model} realize the motion control directly in PLC. \cite{Qian2014A, OMRON2006CS1W} use motion control module collaborated with PLC to implement their applications.
-However, owing to the confusion of the development method in these works, PLCopen organization released a related standard \cite{PLCopen2005Function} which standardizes the motion control in PLC.
-Based on this standardization, \cite{S2006Advanced} provides an advanced implementation in distributed automation system, and companies, such as 3S \cite{3S2017Logic}, provide some tools for users. \cite{wu2018customized} also poses a customized real-time compilation method to reduce the development complexity.
+The integration of logic control and motion control has also been presented in various deep bodies of research\cite{Ioannides2004Design,Shi2016The,Fang2017Design}. \cite{Ioannides2004Design,syaichu2011model} directly realized motion control in the PLC. \cite{Qian2014A, OMRON2006CS1W} used a motion control module collaborated with the PLC to implement applications.
+However, it is confusing of the development method in these works.
+Hence, the PLCopen organization released a related standard \cite{PLCopen2005Function}, which standardized the motion control in the PLC.
+Based on this standardization, \cite{S2006Advanced} provided an advanced implementation in the distributed automation system, and companies, such as 3S \cite{3S2017Logic}, provided some tools for users. \cite{wu2018customized} also presented a customized real-time compilation method to reduce the development complexity.

-Above works provide impressive integrations on visual servo control system and PLC with motion control functions, however there are few works researching the integration of visual system, motion control, and PLC to decrease the complexity.
-Most of applications are focusing on their applications with three individual systems, such as \cite{Chen2014A}.
-Hence, an further integration structure of PLC functioned with motion control and visual servo system should be provided to reduce the complexity and expand the application fields.
+The abovementioned works have provided impressive integrations on the visual servo control system and the PLC with motion control functions; however, only a few works have investigated the integration of the visual, motion control, and PLC systems to decrease complexity.
+Most applications focus on their applications with three individual systems (e.g., \cite{Chen2014A}); hence, a further integration structure of the PLC that functions with motion control and the visual servo system should be provided to reduce the complexity and expand the application fields.

 \section{System Architecture}